YoussifSultan/quran-privacy/privacy-policy.md

 ## Information Collection and Use

-iQuran may collect certain personal information from its users, including but not limited to:
+iQuran doesn't collect certain personal information from its users

-- Name
-- Email address

-- Device information
-- Usage data

-This information is collected for the purpose of improving the app's functionality, providing personalized experiences, and enhancing user satisfaction.

 ## Data Security